Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Home > Patient & Family Resources > Health Library > Rhinoplasty

 Rhinoplasty may be done using general or local anesthesia.
-It is usually done as an outpatient procedure but sometimes requires a 1-night stay in the hospital or surgery center.
+It's usually done as an outpatient procedure.
+But some people may need to stay overnight in the hospital or surgery center.

 The splint and bandaging around your nose will be removed in about a week.